 It will mark the first appearance for Rwandan riders in the Colorado Classic, a category 2.HC International Cycling Union (UCI) race.

-The prestigious event will attract UCI World Tour teams, UCI Professional Continental Teams and UCI Continental Teams with Team Rwanda, the only national team taking part in the four-stage race.
+The prestigious event will attract UCI World Tour teams, UCI Professional Continental Teams and UCI Continental Teams with Team Rwanda being the only national team taking part in the four-stage race.

 The race, which is taking place in Oregon, the United States, will kick off with stage one this morning with McKenzie Pass Road Race covering a distance of 173 kilometres for men and 143 kilometres for the female riders.
 Rwanda has no representative in the women’s race.